 Servicing.
 Both banks and nonbanks finance their mortgage originations via securitization, that is they originate the mortgage and sell the loan to a third party.
 While banks on average hold between 30 percent and 50 percent of all the mortgages they originate, nonbanks finance almost all originations through securitization.
 In the post-crisis period, the GSEs and Ginnie Mae control almost all of the securitization market due to the collapse of private securitization market in the last crisis.
 After a mortgage is originated and sold to one of the GSEs or Ginnie Mae, the firm that originated the loan can retain the servicing of the mortgage.
 In that case, the loan originator collects the principal and interest payments from borrowers and distributes those payments (less a spread) to mortgage-backed securities (MBS) investors.
 The present value of fees lenders collect for servicing mortgage loans is a mortgage servicing asset (MSA).

-As shown in the chart above, the nonbank share of MSAs also rose considerably in the post-crisis period, and nonbanks currently service close to 45 percent of all outstanding mortgage loans.
+As shown in the chart below, the nonbank share of MSAs also rose considerably in the post-crisis period, and nonbanks currently service close to 45 percent of all outstanding mortgage loans.

 Regulatory Drivers of Mortgage Trends